SquilliamF21/tomos/README.md

 # Tom-OS
-TomOS is a simple os I'm working on.
+TomOS is a simple os I'm working on that you can contribute to.